Mariya-ghafoor/Notes/GitCommands.md

 git restore file_name

 #retore back to the original state of a branch by removing unstaged files
+git clean -i #this will ask before deleting the files

 git clean -n #this will tell you which files will be deleted

 git clean -f #this will forcefully delete the files

 ```

 ## Staged Changes